ajuijas/grep/README.md

 # Grep in Go
 A simple grep implementation in Go.
-Inspired by Go Bootcamp.
+Inspired by Go Bootcamp here https://one2n.io/go-bootcamp/go-projects/grep-in-go

 ## Build
 To build the application, run the following command: